Indians pitcher Carrasco cheered in return from leukemia

 Tampa Bay took a 1-0 lead in a first inning that featured both highlight and blooper-reel plays.

 Austin Meadows got a one-out double down the left field line when Jake Bauers stumbled and fell on the bullpen mound while fielding the ball.
 After Tommy Pham walked, Indians second baseman Mike Freeman made a diving catch on Ji-Man Choi’s liner.

-Joey Wendle then lined an RBI single up the middle, and center fielder Oscar Mercado’s throw toward the plate hit umpire Hunter Wendelstedt near second base.
+Wendle then lined an RBI single up the middle, and center fielder Oscar Mercado’s throw toward the plate hit umpire Hunter Wendelstedt near second base.

 Lowe made it 3-1 on his third-inning shot.